 Frequently Asked Questions About Motorcycle Crashes

-Our law firm will guide you down the open road ahead
+Our law firm can guide you down the open road ahead

 If you've been hurt in a motorcycle wreck, your head may be spinning with questions.
 How long will it take to recover?
 What will you do while you're out of work?
 Who will take care of your loved ones?
 What should you do about the insurance?

-That's why you need an experienced motorcycle accident lawyer.
+That's why you deserve an experienced motorcycle accident lawyer.
 Chad Jones Law, P.C. has been helping injured riders for over a decade, and we're happy to share our experience with you.

 - What should I do right after a crash?